 - Raised the renewal fee to $50 annually, from $20.
 Whether the $50 is reasonable or not wasn’t the issue to me.
-The issue was adding an extra 150% to a service I had been faithfully using for years.
+The issue was adding an extra 150% to a service I had faithfully used for years.
 I get that there has been some economic inflation, but nothing like that!

 - On top of that, they had set all albums to automatically renew, with no option to turn the auto-renew off without opening a support ticket.
 Maybe this has changed since I was there last, but the fact that this ever happened speaks volumes about the sort of business priorities they have.

 The second point is where I drew the line.
 This is similar to the same dubious practice that got AOL in trouble years back.
-When you do email Tunecore’s support to turn off auto-renew, they never do it the first email, they send you a sales pitch email back trying to prevent you from turn the auto-renew off.
-Also, if you turn auto-renew off and then manually renew your album at the appropriate time, auto-renew comes right back on.
+When you do email Tunecore’s support to turn off auto-renew, they never do it the first email, they send you a sales pitch email back trying to prevent you from turning the auto-renew off.
+Also, if you turn auto-renew off and manually renew your album at the appropriate time, auto-renew comes right back on.
 Or at least it did before I removed my whole catalog from their system.

 Tunecore does have these things going for them, by way of comparison:

 - Their User Interface is really nice and intuitive.
-Uploading albums is easy and gathering your metrics similarly simple.
+Uploading albums is easy and gathering your metrics is similarly simple.

-- Despite my complaints about the auto-renew, Tunecore’s support team is smart, friendly and reasonably quick to address issues.
+- Despite my complaints about the auto-renew, Tunecore’s support team is smart, friendly, and reasonably quick to address issues.

 - Reporting and metrics are fairly intuitive and easy to get to.